ayushs0911/ayushs0911/README.md

 <br>

 **HR Department Case Study: [Employees Attrition Prediction](https://github.com/ayushs0911/Projects/blob/main/HR%20Department:%20Attrition%20Prediction.ipynb)** <a name="employee"></a>
 - **Goal of Project :** Perform classification analysis to determine wheather employee will leave the company or not.
 Small Business owners spends 40% of their working hours on tasks that do not generate any income such as hiring.
 Companies spend 15-20% of employee's salary to recruit new candidate.
-An average company loses anywhere b/w 1% and 2.5% of their total revenue on time it takes to bring a new hire up to speed.
-Hiring a new employee costs an average of $7645(0-500 corporation)(Source link text)
 - **Goal of Project :**
 - **Highlights :**
   - Imported Libraries, CSV Dataset | Data Cleaning : Nulls, Dropped Un-related columns